jwdink/eyetrackingR/README.md

 )
 ```

 From here, all of eyetrackingR's functionality becomes available on this data.
-Check out [the eyetrackingR workflow](http://www.eyetracking-r.com/workflow) to get an accesible overview of this functionality, or checkout [the vignettes](http://www.eyetracking-r.com/vignettes) for guides on how to clean your data, visualize it, and perform analyses.
+Check out [the eyetrackingR workflow](http://www.eyetracking-r.com/workflow) to get an accesible overview of this functionality, or check out [the vignettes](http://www.eyetracking-r.com/vignettes) for guides on how to clean your data, visualize it, and perform analyses.

 ***